Gap-labelling conjecture with nonzero magnetic field: Magnetic gap-labelling group for periodic potentials

 \end{enumerate} where $I$ runs over subsets of $\{1,\ldots,p\}$ with an even number of elements, and $\Theta_I$ denotes the submatrix of $\Theta=(\Theta_{ij})$ with $i,j \in I$. \end{proposition} \begin{proof} Since the Baum-Connes conjecture with coefficients is true for $\Z^p$, it follows that the twisted Baum-Connes conjecture is true for $\Z^p$.

 is an isomorphism.
 Then by Appendix A and the twisted L$^2$-index theorem \cite{Mathai99} and equation \eqref{exp}, one has

-where $I^c$ is the index complementary to $I$ and $\Ch(\xi)_{I^c} $ denotes the component of the Chern character $\Ch(\xi)$ containing $dx_{I^c}$.
+where $I^c$ is the index that is complement to $I$ and $\Ch(\xi)_{I^c} $ denotes the component of the Chern character $\Ch(\xi)$ of the vector bundle $\xi$ containing $dx_{I^c}$.
 Since the Chern character is integral on the torus $\TT^p$, the result follows by varying $\xi$ over all K-theory classes.

 \end{proof}